Return to Strategic Plan main page

 5.4 Implement the Gibsons Foreshore and Seawalk Improvements Conceptual Design.

-Town was awarded two million dollars to complete the project improvements to the foreshore between Armours Beach and the Gibsons Wharf.
-Detail design phase has been initiated.
-Construction expected later in 2024.
+The Town was awarded two million dollars to complete the project improvements to the foreshore between Armours Beach and the Gibsons wharf.
+The most critical section of foreshore has been identified and design is in progress.
+Due to permitting requirements, construction is expected later in 2025

 In Progress